Module Code

 On completion of this module, the student should be able to:

-1. Identify general and systemic disease and explain their relevance to oral health and their impact on clinical treatment
+1. Describe and identify general and systemic diseases and psychological conditions, and their relevance to oral health and impact on clinical treatment, patient compliance, self-care and outcomes

 3. Formulate a differential diagnosis or diagnoses and from there a definitive diagnosis